 Even if it’s not a traditional planner, having somewhere set up to put down different important dates from day one is crucial.
 There are a lot of different ways to put down your schedule, from physical planners to planner apps, so figure out what works best for you.

-Mugs and your favorite types of tea and coffee
+Mugs and your favourite types of tea and coffee